 LEGO WeDo 1.0 #9580;

 Carousels are attractions featured in all amusement parks… and in your robotics lab!
 Use this robotic project to learn about centrifugal force and the intriguing history of merry-go-rounds.
 Robot designed for: LEGO Education WeDo 2.0 (#9580) and WeDo 2.0 programming app.

 Spinning around on this carousel can make you dizzy… with knowledge!
 Build your pocket carousel robot, find out what actually makes a merry-go-round go, and put your coding skills to use.
 Robot designed for: LEGO Education WeDo 1.0 (#9580) and LEGO® Education WeDo programming app.

 Premiere: 3 Jan 2020

 SANTA CLAUS'S SLEIGH

 Building and programming Santa’s sleigh will surely make your students feel the Christmas cheer!
 It also creates a great opportunity to learn about traditions from all corners of the world.
-Robot designed for: LEGO Education® MINDSTORMS® EV3 Home (#45544) and Scratch 3.0.
+Robot designed for: LEGO Education® MINDSTORMS® EV3 (#45544) and Scratch 3.0 programming app.

 Hop on your robotic motorcycle and explore the town!
 During this lesson, you’ll use tires for traction, gears for drive, driveshaft for power and programming blocks to start your engine and keep track of its brisk activity.